crotwell/TauP/src/webserver/resources/edu/sc/seis/webtaup/html/doc/_sources/programming.rst.txt

 Programmatic Access
 ===================

 TauP can be used as a library in addition to the command line tools.
+The web interface provides an alternative for non-JVM languages.

 Java